General Social Survey - Canadians' Safety (GSS)

 This is a sample survey with a cross-sectional design.

-Many of the Census Metropolitan Areas (CMAs) were each considered separate strata.
-This was the case for St. John's, Halifax, Saint John, Montreal, Quebec City, Toronto, Ottawa, Hamilton, Winnipeg, Regina, Saskatoon, Calgary, Edmonton, Vancouver and Victoria.
-CMAs not on this list are located in Quebec and Ontario.
-Two more strata were formed by grouping the remaining CMAs in each of these two provinces.
-Finally, the non-CMA areas of each of the ten provinces were also grouped to form ten more strata.
+In order to carry out sampling, the ten provinces of the target population are divided into strata (i.e. geographic areas).
+Many of the Census Metropolitan Areas (CMAs) are each considered separate strata.
+This was the case for St. John's, Halifax, Saint John, Montreal, Quebec City, Toronto, Ottawa (Ontario part of Ottawa - Gatineau CMA), Hamilton, Winnipeg, Regina, Saskatoon, Calgary, Edmonton, Vancouver and Victoria.
+CMAs not on this list are located in New Brunswick, Quebec, Ontario and British Columbia.
+For Quebec, Ontario and British Columbia, three more strata were formed by grouping the remaining CMAs in each of these three provinces (Québec part of Ottawa - Gatineau CMA of is in Quebec-Other-CMAs).
+Next, the non-CMA areas of each of the ten provinces were grouped to form ten more strata.
+Moncton is included with the non-CMA group for New Brunswick.
 This resulted in 27 strata in all.

 Responding to this survey is voluntary.